 For those venturing beyond their comfort zones to embrace the Everest challenge, meticulous preparation, thorough training, and a resolute mindset are imperative.
 Despite the inherent risks, the opportunity to conquer the world’s tallest peak and gaze upon the Earth from 8,848 meters (29,029 feet) is a once-in-a-lifetime experience, a dream for many adventurous souls.

 Below are some of the most frequently asked questions about the Rainbow Valley on Everest.

 Rainbow Valley on Mt Everest is a euphemism derived from the colorful jackets of climbers who lost their lives on the mountain.
 The down suits of the casualties, in shades of red, green, and blue, are visible beneath the snow.

 Rainbow Valley, also known as the ‘Death Zone,’ is a section beneath Mount Everest’s northern ridge marked by numerous lifeless bodies.
 Every year, climbers lose their lives on the mountain, and as a result, it has become a final resting place for over 200 such bodies.

-Located above an altitude of 8000m, Rainbow Valley is situated beneath the northern ridge of Mt Everest.
-It is a site where the bodies of unsuccessful climbers are strewn across the stretch.
+Perched at an altitude exceeding 8000m, the northern ridge of Mt Everest shelters Rainbow Valley.
+Here, the bodies of unsuccessful climbers lie strewn across the stretch.
 To date, the area is home to numerous remains of such climbers.